Build a Custom Named Entity Visualizer with Google NLP

 Several tools and libraries are available for NER, including:

-- SpaCy: An open-source library with pre-trained NER models.
+- spaCy: An open-source library with pre-trained NER models.

 - NLTK (Natural Language Toolkit): Provides various tools for NER, including integration with the Stanford NER tagger.